12 Jul 1958

 He led the Lilywhites to the Championship Play-Offs in the 2008/09 season and had later spells in charge of Sheffield Wednesday and West Brom - the latter his first taste of Premier League management - with a period as Academy manager back at Everton in between.

-In recent seasons he has worked as assistant at both Blackburn and Norwich, and will now bring his considerable coaching experience to London Stadium.
+In recent seasons he has worked as assistant at both Blackburn and Norwich, and will now bring his considerable coaching experience to London Stadium for a second time.